xavierventeo/react-redux-movies/README.md

-# react-redux-movies
+# Movies Browser

-It is a SPA(Single Page Application) app to browse movies written in React and managing the state by Redux The data is from https://www.themoviedb.org/documentation/api.
+It is a SPA(Single Page Application) app to browse movies written in React and managing the state by Redux.

+The data is from https://www.themoviedb.org/documentation/api.
 (Details please see [APIs](#APIs))

 There are two main pages:

 ### Home page
 - Find movies by: Top 10 most popular, filter by genre and a search box to be able to search by title or original title
-- List of movies with their poster and title (Spanish Language)
+- List of movies showing the movie's poster and title (Spanish Language)
-- Click a movie will leads to its detail page.
+- Click a movie will send to its detail page.

 ### Movie detail page
-- List the full movie: poster title, original title, overview, genres, release date, runtime, vote count and vote average
+- List the full movie: poster, title, original title, overview, genres, release date, runtime, vote count and vote average

 ## Main techniques 🛠
 - React